suwebdev/wats3010-product-page/README.md

 This repository contains the resources to use for the Imaginary Product Page assignment in WATS3010: Introduction to Web Development.
 In this project you are tasked with creating a single-page site to promote a product.
-You may imageine any product you wish, or you may build a website for an existing product.
+You may imagine any product you wish, or you may build a website for an existing product.
 If you are overwhelmed by the idea of creating a whole corporate identity, or you cannot find a suitable product to represent, you can use the assets provided to you to make a